CMGI

-Steel Connect, Inc. is an American company that provides supply chain management services to software companies.
+CMGI, Inc. (founded as College Marketing Group) was an American company.
+During the dot-com bubble, the company had a market capitalization of $41 billion.
+Between 1995 and 1999, it had the best-performing stock in the United States, returning 4,921%.
+After the crash of the bubble, the stock price fell 99.9%.

 History

 The company was formed in 1968 as College Marketing Group by Glenn and Gail Mathews.
 At first, the company sold mailing lists of university faculty to textbook publishers.
 In 1986, after a leveraged buyout, David Wetherell became CEO, and the company became known as CMGI, Inc.

 In February 1994, the company became a public company via an initial public offering.
 That same month, Wetherell founded BookLink, in which the company invested $900,000.
 BookLink was sold to America Online in November 1994, and the company used the proceeds of the sale to set up CMG @Ventures, a venture capital firm that invested in internet companies.

 The company invested $1 million for an 80% ownership interest in Lycos, which was its most profitable investment.
 In 1997, the company invested in GeoCities and it also formed Navisite.
 In June 1999, the company agreed to acquire an 83% stake in AltaVista from Compaq for $2.3 billion.
-In September 1999, the company acquired AdForce, founded by Chad Steelberg, for $500 million.
+In September 1999, the company acquired AdForce for $500 million.
 In November 1999, Altavista acquired RagingBull.com after Wetherell noticed the website while on vacation.
-During the dot-com bubble, the company, which was then known as CMGI, Inc., had a market capitalization of $41 billion and owned the naming rights to the new home stadium of the New England Patriots.
-Between 1995 and 1999, it had the best-performing stock in the United States, returning 4,921%.
-After the crash of the bubble, the stock price fell 99%.